markhuot/synapse/README.md

 Getting started
 ---

-You need to configure boths sides of the client/server boundary to utilize Synapse.
-First, lets configure the server side.
+You need to configure both sides of the client/server boundary to utilize Synapse.
+First, let's configure the server side.

 > [!NOTE]
 > If you're using Laravel the server-side is automatically configured when you run `composer require markhuot/synapse`.
 You can skip to the client-side setup.